1812z/HyperIsland/docs/en/features.md

 - Remove Focus Notification whitelist restrictions
 - Unlock Focus Notification whitelist verification
 - Enable any app's notifications to display as Focus Notifications

+## Notification Filtering Rules
+Used to control whether notifications appear on the island.
+Supports blacklist mode and whitelist mode.

+- **Blacklist Mode:** Notifications containing keywords will not be displayed as a super island.
+- **Whitelist Mode:** Notifications will only appear as a super island if they contain the specified keywords.
+- **Blacklist-Whitelist Mode:** The blacklist is processed first, and then notifications are displayed based on the whitelist criteria.

 ## Download Manager Extension